-- = 1 (hours used in Economic mode) + - 4/2.5 for the MP626 | 4/3 for the MP670 (hours used in normal mode)
+= 1 (hours used in Economic mode) + 4/3 (hours used in normal mode)

 See "Setting Lamp mode as Economic" below for more information on Economic mode.

 To obtain the lamp hour information:

 - Press Menu/Exit and then press ✓/ until the SYSTEM SETUP: Advanced menu is highlighted. - Press ▼ to highlight Lamp Settings and press MODE/ENTER.
 The Lamp Settings page displays. - 3.
 You will see the Equivalent lamp hour information displaying on the menu. - 4.
 To leave the menu, press Menu/Exit.